 Elevated net positions drive AUD trading

-Looking at Australian dollar net positions in recent history, speculators have mostly been long the currency since February 2016.
+Looking at Australian dollar net positions in recent history, speculators have mostly been long on Australian currency since February 2016.
 Given Australia’s reliance on Chinese commodity exports, the currency has been strengthening alongside the rising fortunes of the Chinese economy since early 2016.
-This is shown below:
+This relationship is clearly seen in the Australian dollar graph below:

 Bullish extremes foreshadow sell-offs in the Australian dollar